NarendraPatwardhan/earthly/docs/basics/part-1-a-simple-earthfile.md

 In this example, the `+build` target does not have a `FROM`, so it inherits from the base target, `golang:1.15-alpine3.13`.

-The target `+npm`, on the other hand, specifies its won enviorment with the `FROM`command and so will run inside of a `node:12-alpine3.12` container.
+The target `+npm`, on the other hand, specifies its own environment with the `FROM`command and so will run inside of a `node:12-alpine3.12` container.

 ## Running the build

-In the example `Earthfile` we have defined two explicit targets: `+build` and `+docker`.
-When we run Earthly, we can tell it to execute either target by passing the target name.
-In this case our docker target calls on our build target, so we can run both with:
+In the example `Earthfile` we have defined two explicit targets: `+build` and `+docker`. **We can tell Earthly to execute a target by passing typing a plus sign (+) followed by the target name.** In this case our docker target calls on our build target, so we can run both with:

 ```bash
 earthly +docker